Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 The main problem with this album is that Alan Gowen's melodies are never quite as catchy as Bruford's - with the exception, perhaps, of 'Toad of Toad Hall', the final track, which sounds exceedingly lovely.
 At times Gowen's tunes simply get on my nerves: the album's opening track, 'Portrait of a Shrinking Man', for example, is generic jazz-rock; and the chime-like main theme of 'Shining Water' gets repeated a few dozen times too often.
 But D.S.
-AL CODA also has its strengths, not the least of which are the angelic voices of Amanda Parsons and Barbara Gaskin, as well as the delightful flute of Jimmy Hastings, which provides many of the album's most lyrical moments.
-Apart from these, I greatly enjoyed Miller's eloquent guitar solos and the many delightful passages where Dave Stewart's electric piano duets with John Greaves' bass.
+AL CODA also has its strengths, not the least of which are the angelic voices of Amanda Parsons and Barbara Gaskin, and Jimmy Hastings' delightful flute-playing, which provides many of the album's most lyrical moments.
+Apart from these, I greatly enjoyed Miller's eloquent guitar solos and the many passages where Dave Stewart's electric piano duets with John Greaves' bass.

 Report this review (#156951)